ou-sama1/Nand2Tetris_Part_1_Hardware/README.md

 Two assembly programs:
 * Fill.asm: a program that probs the keyboard and when a key is pressed it fills the screen.
 * Multi.asm: performs multiplication between two values stored in memory addresses R1 and R2.
+* Note that those files may not work very well on my simulated computer as i have limited it to a display of 32 x 32, this code is originally written for the official nand2tetris computer simulator.
 ## 🖥️ Module 5 — Computer Architecture

 Builds the complete Hack CPU and integrates it with memory to create a full 16-bit computer, with a 32 x 32 screen and a keyboard attached.